Edwards scores 32, Wolves rally from 17 down to beat Heat 112-108 and improve to 20-5

 Minnesota led for 20 seconds in the game’s first 39 minutes — and that lead was only 4-2.
 Conley’s 3-pointer with 8:37 remaining ended what essentially was three straight quarters of Minnesota trudging uphill, putting the Wolves up 87-84.

-Miami led by as many as 17 before settling for a 66-54 lead at the half, with Herro getting 17 points.
-It was the third-most points Minnesota — which entered as the NBA’s best team in both points allowed per game and field-goal percentage allowed — had yielded by intermission this season and the Timberwolves’ second-largest halftime deficit.
+Miami settled for a 66-54 lead at the half, with Herro getting 17 points.
+It was the third-most points Minnesota — the NBA’s best team so far in both points allowed per game and field-goal percentage allowed — had yielded by intermission this season and the Timberwolves’ second-largest halftime deficit.

 The defense that was missing in the first half showed up in the third quarter.

 Miami managed only nine points in the first 8:04 of the second half, missing 10 of its 14 shots from the floor in that stretch and the game quickly got tight.
-The Wolves won the quarter 23-17, cutting the deficit in half going into the fourth.
+The Wolves won the quarter 23-17, cutting the deficit in half going into the fourth and setting the tone to finish off the comeback.

+“Look, they’re the No. 1 defensive team in the league for a reason,” Heat coach Erik Spoelstra said.

 UP NEXT